 In addition, our internal 'Issues Log' allows suspected instances of modern slavery to be reported by staff in confidence.
+These incidents are reported to our internal Risk Management Committee, which contains members of Senior Management.
 Based on the number (if any) of incidents reported, the Company will use this data to continually assess and review the risk of modern slavery in any part of our own business and in any of our supply chains, taking appropriate steps where required.

-We believe in empowering our employees with the skillset and knowledge to report suspicions of modern slavery and over the past twelve months, the Regulatory Risk Team have received several queries from staff which have led to internal investigations being carried out.
-In all of these cases, we have either found no link between SEBL, the counterparties and modern slavery,
+We believe in empowering our employees with the skillset and knowledge to report suspicions of modern slavery and our Compliance and Regulation team continue to support staff with modern slavery-related queries.
+Any formal query will lead to internal investigations being carried out and documented.
+In all historic cases raised, we have either found no link between SEL, the counterparties and modern slavery or have ceased contractual talks with said counterparties.